treehouses/treehouses.github.io/pages/vi/firststeps.md

 # Step 5 - Keeping Fork Updated

-Follow the directions at NEW .md PROCESS NEEDED to keep your username.github.io and your local repository up to date.
+Follow the directions at [Git Repositories](gitrepositories.md) to keep your username.github.io and your local repository up to date.

 # Step 6 - GitHub Issues Tutorial